 You’ve probably heard of skimming in local news reports.
 Skimming is when a criminal places a device known as a “skimmer” on a payment terminal.
 The skimmer then steals the card information.
 The transaction goes through typically, but the criminal now has all the credit card data.

-This skimming can happen with an e-commerce site as well.
+But, I bet you didn’t know that this skimming can happen with an e-commerce site as well.
 The most common way that hackers conduct e-skimming is by installing malicious software.
 The goal of e-skimming is to go completely undetected.
 So, this type of attack usually has no signs of anything wrong.

 With e-skimming, the longer it goes undetected, the more card data the hacker can steal.
 E-commerce businesses are at risk of e-skimming when they use out-of-date software or plugins.
 For example, hackers can install malicious code on shopping cart software that is out of date.